KMYI

 KMYI (94.1 FM) is a commercial radio station in San Diego, California, airing a hot adult contemporary music format.
 It is owned by iHeartMedia.
 Its studios are located in San Diego's Kearny Mesa neighborhood on the northeast side, and the transmitter is located in La Jolla.
-It broadcasts from the KGTV Tower, shared with several other San Diego FM stations and KGTV.
+It broadcasts from the KGTV Tower, shared with several other San Diego FM stations and its former sister station KGTV.
 KMYI is the oldest continuously operating FM station in the San Diego metropolitan area.

-The station is the San Diego affiliate for On Air with Ryan Seacrest, and is one of few Hot AC stations to carry the program.
+The station is the San Diego affiliate for On Air with Ryan Seacrest, and is one of the few hot AC stations to carry the program.

 KMYI broadcasts in HD.
 It carries the news/talk programming of sister station KOGO on its HD2 sub-channel.
-In November 2018, KMYI activated an HD3 sub-channel, which aired a Soft AC format branded as "The Breeze."
-The HD3 subchannel has since been turned off.
+In November 2018, KMYI activated an HD3 sub-channel, which aired a soft AC format branded as "The Breeze."
+It was off for a period of time but then came back on with a bilingual classic hits format branded as "Retro".

 History

 Middle of the road (1949–1956)

 The station signed on in 1949 using the call sign KFSD-FM and simulcasting KFSD (now KOGO).
-It carried the AM station's format of Middle of the Road music with news and personalities.
+It carried the AM station's format of middle of the road music with news and personalities.
 As one of the earliest FM stations in Southern California, it was originally powered at 100,000 watts, and even today has more power (77,000 watts) than most of its rivals, which normally are limited to 50,000 watts.

-Classical (1956-1997)
+Classical (1956–1997)

 As FM radios became more available, especially among the affluent and audiophiles, KFSD-FM adopted a classical music format in 1956, for which it was known for nearly four decades.

-Classic hits (1997-1998)
+Classic hits (1997–1998)

 KFSD-FM was sold by Lotus Communications to Nationwide Communications in 1996.
 The new owners decided classical music would not have enough listeners and revenue, so the format was switched to classic hits as "94.1 The Eagle" on January 16, 1997, with the call letters KXGL.
 KXGL was acquired in 1998 by Jacor Communications, which was later acquired by Clear Channel Communications.

-Adult contemporary (1998-2000)
+Adult contemporary (1998–2000)

 On August 10, 1998, KXGL dropped the classic hits music format and call letters, switching to soft adult contemporary music as KJQY, known as K-Joy 94.1 to compete with leading AC station KYXY.
-(The K-Joy call sign was on a previous KYXY competitor, KJQY, which is now the current incarnation of KSON.)

-Oldies (2000-2001)
+Oldies (2000–2001)

 In 2000, KJQY changed to a new format called Soft Oldies.
-When Oldies station KBZT left the format in November of that year, KJQY became a mainstream oldies station (later moving to 95.7 and 99.3 and rebranded as "KOOL").
+When oldies station KBZT left the format in November of that year, KJQY became a mainstream oldies station (later moving to 95.7 and 99.3 and rebranded as "KOOL").